Educational Workshops & Affinity Spaces

 Boynton Health offers group services for increased support in moving toward healing or change around specific challenges.
-Students can learn new skills and strategies, connect, and share difficulties and experiences in a safe, supportive environment.
-Group offerings are open to all degree-seeking students currently enrolled at UMN Twin Cities regardless of identity.
+Students can learn new skills and strategies, connect, and share difficulties and experiences in a safe, supportive, and confidential environment.

 Groups and workshops provide opportunities for students to: